sourcegraph/about/docs/security.md

 ensure that their Sourcegraph instance has the latest security-related updates.
 New releases are (published on the 20th of every month)[https://docs.sourcegraph.com/admin/updates], so customers that wish to stay up-to-date can set monthly calendar reminders, or (subscribe to the Sourcegraph newsletter)[https://about.sourcegraph.com/].

-## How to report a security vulnerability

-If you think that you have found a security issue, please email us at <a href="mailto:security@sourcegraph.com">security@sourcegraph.com</a>.
-We will reply to reports within 1 business day to acknowledge that we received them and will strive to send you regular updates on our progress until the issue is resolved.
-You may request an update by replying to the existing email thread.
-We will read, but may not respond to low quality or spammy reports (e.g. those produced by automated tooling).

-We provide monetary rewards, up to $10,000 USD, for security vulnerability reports.
-The actual reward amount is determined based on the number of customers<sup>*</sup> impacted, the difficulty of exploiting the vulnerability, and the severity of the consequences (e.g. service disruption, data leakage, reputational damage to Sourcegraph) of a successful exploit.

-\* A **customer** is defined as a paid user of Sourcegraph.
-Please note that there are currently no paying customers on sourcegraph.com because sourcegraph.com only hosts public code and is free to use.
-As such, an issue that impacts all **users** on sourcegraph.com doesn't necessarily impact any **customers**.

-We will send payment to a valid PayPal account after the issue is confirmed fixed or 90 days from the original report, whichever happens first.
-We will ask you for the name and country associated with your PayPal account.

-We may choose to not issue a reward if any of the following apply:

-1. You engage in disruptive behavior on sourcegraph.com itself (e.g. spamming our system with requests, fake accounts, denial of service).
-Sourcegraph is [open source software](https://github.com/sourcegraph/sourcegraph), so you can [install a copy yourself](https://docs.sourcegraph.com/#quickstart-guide) and test against that instead.
-1. You publicly disclose a vulnerability before we have fixed it.
-1. You spam us with duplicate and/or low quality vulnerability reports (e.g. copy/pasting generic issues from automatic scanning tools).
-1. You are a current or former teammate at Sourcegraph (e.g. employee, contractor, intern).
-1. You are friends or family with a current or former teammate at Sourcegraph.